Science of People - Logo

 2. Identify what your unmet needs are and what pain is behind those needs.

 3. Use the RAIN method.
-Reflect on the emotion of anger, Allow yourself to feel the emotion, Investigate why you feel this way, and Nurture yourself with compassion and understanding.
+Reflect on anger, Allow yourself to feel the emotion, Investigate why you think this way, and Nurture yourself with compassion and understanding.

 4. Physically withdraw from the environment you’re in to manage anger.
 Use this as an emergency technique when you can’t get a handle on the rage.